Set 2 · Study 1 / 5

 to keep something safe from destruction

-Synonyms: protect, conserve, care for, take care of
+Synonyms: protect, conserve, maintain

 Origin: late Middle English (in the sense ‘keep safe from harm’): from Old French preserver, from late Latin praeservare, from prae- ‘before, in advance’ + servare ‘to keep’